cldr-steven-matison/cldr-steven-matison.github.io/_posts/2025-02-26-Cloudera Apache NiFi Operator.md

   - nifi
 ---

-:warning: This is a Work In Progress article, be sure to check back again soon if you see this notation. :warning:

 In a previous article ([Installing Cloudera CFM Kubernetes Operator](https://cldr-steven-matison.github.io/blog/Install-CFM-Operator/)) I exposed steps necessary to deploy the Cloudera Apache NiFi Operator on MiniKube.
 In this article I am going to share some tips and tricks I have learned after completing this install in Openshift, Rancher, and recently EKS.

 <figure>